lwl1112/polymorphicHERV/visualization/README.md

 perl generatepopulation.pl population population.json
 ```

-1.2 prepare a matrix: mat.dat, each row indicating predictions of individuals (0: absense, 1: presence) for one polymorphic HERV-K,
+1.2 prepare a matrix: mat.dat, each row indicating predictions of individuals (0: absense, other numbers: presence) for one polymorphic HERV-K,
 then converted into polymat.json (remove last , in json).
 ```
 perl generatejson.pl poly mat.dat population polymat.json